kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/apache@jjjonHTHHo-NiAf6p9xPv.md

 # Apache

-Apache, officially known as the Apache HTTP Server, is a free, open-source web server software developed and maintained by the Apache Software Foundation.
-It's one of the most popular web servers worldwide, known for its robustness, flexibility, and extensive feature set.
-Apache supports a wide range of operating systems and can handle various content types and programming languages through its modular architecture.
-It offers features like virtual hosting, SSL/TLS support, and URL rewriting.
-Apache's configuration files allow for detailed customization of server behavior.
-While it has faced competition from newer alternatives like Nginx, especially in high-concurrency scenarios, Apache remains widely used due to its stability, comprehensive documentation, and large community support.
-It's particularly favored for its ability to integrate with other open-source technologies in the LAMP (Linux, Apache, MySQL, PHP/Perl/Python) stack.
+Apache HTTP Server is a popular open-source web server known for flexibility and extensive features.
+It supports multiple OS platforms, offers virtual hosting, SSL/TLS, and modular architecture.
+Part of the LAMP stack, it remains widely used despite competition from Nginx due to stability and community support.

 Visit the following resources to learn more: